Ladder of Inference (Argyris & Senge)

 1. Reality and facts

 This level identifies what is directly perceptible.
-You observe all information from the real world.
+You observe all information and data from the real world and pay attention.
+Observable data is the most important factor in this step.

 2. Selecting facts

-From this level, the facts are selected based on convictions and prior experiences.
+From this level, we select data and facts based on convictions and prior experiences.
 The frame of reference plays a role in this.

 3. Interpreting facts

-The facts are interpreted and given a personal meaning.
+The facts and data are interpreted and given a personal meaning.

 At this level, assumptions are made based on the meaning you give to your observations.
 These assumptions are personal and are different for every individual.

-At this level, conclusions are drawn based on interpreted facts and prior assumptions.
+At this level, conclusions are drawn based on interpreted facts and prior assumptions, also called existing beliefs.

 This is the highest level.
-Actions are now taken based on prior beliefs and conclusions.
+Finally we take action based on prior beliefs and conclusions.
 The actions that are taken seem to be the best at that particular moment.

 The processes in The Ladder of Inference often occur unconsciously and in less than a second in the human brain.
 They happen imperceptibly fast.
 All the convictions that someone forms influence the next time a situation is perceived.
-The process continues to repeat itself, and creates a vicious circle.
+The process continues to repeat itself, and creates a vicious circle, or reflexive loop.

 Using The Ladder of Inference teaches you to look at facts unbiased and not to judge too soon.
 It is a way to use your own convictions and experiences in a positive manner.
 The Ladder of Inference can be used in the three following ways: